HeroesToolChest/HeroesDataParser/README.md

 ***

 ### Zip File Download - Framework-Dependent Deployment (fdd)
+Portable to any operating system.

-Download and install the [.NET Core 3.1 Runtime or SDK](https://dotnet.microsoft.com/download).
+Download and install the [.NET 5.0 Runtime or SDK](https://dotnet.microsoft.com/download).

 Download and extract the latest `HeroesDataParser.*-fdd-any` zip file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page.

 ***

 ### Zip File Download - Framework-Dependent Executable (fde)
+Runs only on the selected operating system.

-Download and install the [.NET Core 3.1 Runtime or SDK](https://dotnet.microsoft.com/download).
+Download and install the [.NET 5.0 Runtime or SDK](https://dotnet.microsoft.com/download).

 Download and extract the latest `HeroesDataParser.*-fde-<OS>-x64` zip file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.

 ***

 ### Zip File Download - Self-Contained Deployment (scd)
+Runs only on the selected operating system.

 No runtime or SDK is required.

 Download and extract the latest `HeroesDataParser.*-scd-<OS>-x64` zip file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.

-This zip file contains everything that is needed to run the dotnet core app without .NET Core being installed, so the zip file is quite large.
+This zip file contains everything that is needed to run the dotnet app without .NET being installed, so the zip file is quite large.

 ## Usage
 If installed as a Dotnet Global Tool, the app can be run with one of the following commands: